vineethsai/DigitalSecurityHub/README.md

 ```

 ## orders
+**/orders**
+- GET: Renders all the users previous orders.

+**/orders/checkout**
+- GET: Renders the checkout page for the current items in a customer's cart.

 **/orders/<int:order_id>**
 - GET: Returns information about the specified order in json format.
 User must be logged in and it must be their order.
 - DELETE: Allows the logged in user to delete/cancel their order (if it is their order)